Skip to main content

 In this guide, we’ll teach you the basics of how servers work.
-This will prepare you for the other guides in this section, which will show you how you can use your server to host websites, run services, connect to other computers, and more.
+This will prepare you for the other guides in this section, which will show you how you can use your server to host services, connect to other computers, and more.
 A server is a computer connected to the internet that “serves” other computers on the internet.
 Other computers can send a message to the server.
 Any computer, including your laptop, can be a server.
 But usually, servers live in data centers, which are large buildings with many specialized computers connected to the internet.
 Compared with a laptop, data‑center servers are:

 • Always on, with stable, high‑speed networking